Steve Pikiell: Stony Brook

 On April 13, 2005, Pikiell replaced Nick Macarchuk as the 10th head coach in program history.
 At the time, Pikiell became the first Connecticut alum who played for Calhoun to coach a Division I program.

 Taking over a program that transitioned to Division I in 1999, Stony Brook endured three-straight losing seasons in his first three years.
-In the 2008–09 season, the Seawolves went 16–14 for its first winning season as Division I program.
+In the 2008–09 season, the Seawolves went 16–14 for its first winning season as a Division I program.
 The following year in 2009–10, Stony Brook earned their first regular season championship with a 22–10, 13–3 record, ending with a semifinal loss in the tournament.
 By virtue of winning the regular season, Stony Brook earned an NIT bid but lost to Illinois.
 Pikiell guided the Seawolves to a 15–17 mark in 2010–11, making a run to the America East Championship game after an upset over top-seeded Vermont in the semifinals, but lost to Boston on a last-second foul.

 From 2011 to 2016, Stony Brook won three America East regular season titles, while winning the conference tournament for the first time in school history in 2016 en route to the Seawolves' first NCAA tournament appearance.
 In that span, Stony Brook went 117–47, while appearing in two NIT and two CBI tournaments in addition to the NCAA Tournament appearance.
 His overall record at Stony Brook was 192–155 in 11 seasons.